MicrosoftDocs/architecture-center/docs/guide/multitenant/service/private-link.md

 The Private Link service supports several types of approval flows, including:

 - **Manual approval**, where your team explicitly approves every connection.
 This approach is viable when you have a small number of tenants who use your service through Private Link.
-- **API-based approval**, where the Private Link service treats the connection as requiring a manual approval, and your application uses the [Update Private Endpoint Connection API](/rest/api/virtualnetwork/private-link-services/update-private-endpoint-connection) to approve a connection.
+- **API-based approval**, where the Private Link service treats the connection as requiring a manual approval, and your application uses the [Update Private Endpoint Connection API](/rest/api/virtualnetwork/private-link-services/update-private-endpoint-connection), the Azure CLI, or Azure PowerShell to approve a connection.
 This approach can be useful when you have a list of tenants who have been authorized to use private endpoints.
 - **Auto-approval**, where the Private Link service itself maintains the list of subscription IDs that should have their connections automatically approved.

 For more information, see [Control service access](/azure/private-link/private-link-service-overview#control-service-access).